rainerzufalldererste/mediaLib/documentation/coding standard.md

 ## Variables
 Global variables:
- * Try to minimize use of any global variables.
+ * Try to minimize use of any global variables as their initialization order can cause horrible bugs that come down to order of compilation.
  * Declare global variables in source-files not in headers.
- * The `const` qualifier should be used wherever possible.
+ * The `constexpr` / `const` qualifier should be used wherever possible.

 Local variables:
  * Should be declared near first use for better readability.